Aullwood Audubon Center and Farm

 Bull’s Run Nature Sanctuary and Arboretum is a beautiful, 11-acre green space in the heart of Middletown.
-Open free to the public from dawn until dusk, enjoy hiking trails, a wildflower prairie, and wildlife watching!
-Also learn about the natural history of the area through various public programs, including wildflower walks, tree ID classes, and Nature TOTS.facebook_account
+Open free to the public from dawn until dusk, enjoy hiking trails, a wildflower prairie, and wildlife watching.
+Also, learn about the natural history of the area through various public programs, including wildflower walks, tree identification classes, and Nature TOTS.

 Five Rivers MetroParks